AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 The system tray allows showing icons for various apps that need to stay on for extended periods of time and provide quick access.

 In Glimmer DSL for SWT, generating tray items is automated via the `tray_item` keyword, which can be nested under `shell` and then have a child `menu` underneath that pops up when the user clicks on its icon in the system tray.
+It is recommended that the related shell is declared with the `:on_top` style (in addition to the default style `:shell_trim`) to ensure it opens above all apps when shown.

 Note that if you would like to display notifications, you can use the [Nebula Notifier custom widget](https://github.com/AndyObtiva/glimmer-cw-nebula#notifier).
 Alternatively, you can look into the [Two Slices](https://github.com/sshtools/two-slices) Java library.

-Note how the shell was declared with the `:on_top` style (in addition to the default, which is `:shell_trim`) to ensure it opens above all apps when the "Show Application" menu item is selected.

 Example code: